To learn more about using filters on the Stratifyd platform, watch the video below, or scroll down to read the article.

 Filters are a great way to dive deeper into your data and uncover insights.
 You can apply filters to an individual visualization, a tab or globally to an entire dashboard.
 Filters can be added interactively through visualizations or the apply filter click path.

-To save a group of filters as a story, you can click the save button on the filter menu or click the stories button on the right side navigation.
 If you change your data stream and remove a field on which the story relies, the story is ignored.

 With the Advanced Filter designer, you can create more powerful filters by combining multiple filters using AND, OR, and NOT connectors.
 After you add a filter, you can access the Advanced Filter designer via the Advanced option on the vertical ellipsis at the top right of the Filters panel.